2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 Centrally located with only short walks to Shimabashi Train Station, which services the Haneda & Narita International Airports, the 4-star Blossom Hibiya Hotel is situated in the centre of Tokyo, a mere 6 minute walk to Tokyo’s finest shopping precinct of Ginza.
 With it’s birds-eye view lobby from the 17 floor, all guest rooms on the floors above have spectacular views across the Tokyo skyline.

 Remainder of the afternoon at your leisure.
-Either head back to the hotel for a relax or here are some suggestions for you to explore:
+Either head back to the hotel for a relax or alternatively visit the Tokyo Skytree nearby to Asakusa.

 -